ology/techn.ology.net/blog/2023/03/02/creating-rhythms-with-perl/index.markdown

 ~

-As an example here are a couple short runs of the [play-set](https://github.com/ology/Music-CreatingRhythms/blob/main/eg/play-set.pl) program with steady closed hihat, and repeated Christoffel-word snare and kick:
+As an example, here are a couple short runs of the [play-set](https://github.com/ology/Music-CreatingRhythms/blob/main/eg/play-set.pl) program with steady closed hihat, and repeated Christoffel-word snare and kick:

 [play-set-01.mp3](play-set-01.mp3)